adrianke77/WDI-project-4/README.md

 npm start
 ```

-You can access the app in a browser on localhost:3000 after the console reports that 'the server has started listening at http://localhost:3000'
+You can access the app in a browser on localhost:3000 after the console reports that the server has started listening.

 ### How to Use